bbb237/inventory-managment-system-oop/README.md

 selected items.
 They can also search for items.

 In the CATEGORIES section, all the categories will be displayed along with the number of items in each one, and users are given the option to add, edit or delete the selected category.
 Users can also view all the items in a chosen category.

+TODO:
+-FILL TEMPLATE FOR CATEGORIESMENU
+-ADD METHODS TO INVENTORY
+-TEST